Meet the Board

 Board Committee Involvement:

-Member of: Governance and Leadership
+Member of: Governance & Leadership and Finance & Investment

 Mike is an audit partner within Deloitte’s BC Audit Private practice.
 Having considerable expertise in a variety of industries including real estate, consumer business, tourism, Mike’s practice also includes working with a number of not-for-profit clients located in the Greater Vancouver area.
 Before rejoining Deloitte in 2010, Mike was the Chief Financial Officer for GroupHEALTH Global Benefits Inc. and served as President and Chief Financial Officer for Maynards Industries Ltd.